 Note.
-When I say “test tube study” I'm making a very general statement regarding research that is not conducted in either lab animals or humans.
-I'm purposely not being technical.
+When I say “test tube study” I'm making a general statement regarding research that is not conducted in either lab animals or humans.

 The supplement may reduce PSA levels, something men may be interested in.
 One study mentioned above has noted the supplement can lower PSA levels.
 Currently, there is no evidence the supplement reduces the risk of prostate cancer.
 Whether the supplement can help breast cancer needs more study.

 Zyflamend And Osteoporosis

 One test-tube study noting the supplement suppressed the formation of osteoclasts, a type of bone-eating cell that plays a role in the formation of osteoporosis and osteopenia.

 Theoretically, this might hint the supplement may offer protection against osteoporosis and/or osteopenia but since there are no human studies of this, it is difficult to tell how much help it would be at this time.
 The best defense against osteoporosis is exercise.

 Zyflamend And Arthritis

 There is some research noting the supplement may reduce the COX2 enzyme as well as the protein, NFKB, both of which might play a role in arthritis.
 This is interesting, but I have not seen any studies on the question of “Zyflamend and arthritis pain.”
 In other words, does the supplement help people with arthritis feel better?